From the World Heritage inscription for the Monumental Earthworks of Poverty Point:

 These are platform mounds that are located along the ridges of the earthworks.
 The largest of the Mound A is located along the west of the ridge.
 The name Bird Mound is derived from the observation of others that it is shaped like a bird, especially when viewed from above.
 According to studies by experts, Mound A seemed to have been constructed quickly.
 The radiocarbon analysis also showed that the mound was built around 1450 to 1250 BCE.

-This is another type of platform mound that consist the Monumental Earthworks of Poverty Point.
+This is another type of platform mound that consist of the Monumental Earthworks of Poverty Point.
 The archaeologists have found a human bone interred with ashes within this group of mounds.
-Many believe that this is a sign of cremation during the prehistoric times.
+Many believe that this is a sign of cremation during prehistoric times.
 There is also more evidence that this could have been a burial mound.
 Meanwhile, others speculate that these could have been remains of human sacrifice and other forms of prehistoric rituals.

 This is the mound located within the plaza of the historic site.
 The mound measures 6.5 feet in height.
 The mound also features a depression that was formed with a 19th-century wagon road that leads up to the town of Floyd in Louisiana.
 The final dome shape is made possible by 16 stages of development when this mound was built in the 1550 BCE.